The real Sound of Music: Maria was no flibbertigibbet, and she didn’t teach the kids songs

-The 1965 musical was ‘a sugar-coated lie’ that had little in common with the real Van Trapps
+The 1965 musical was ‘a sugar-coated lie’ with little in common with the real Von Trapps

 Sound of Music (1965)Julie Andrews

-In 1965, New York’s critics were in agreement regarding the merits of Robert Wise’s The Sound of Music.
+In 1965, New York’s critics were in agreement about the merits of Robert Wise’s The Sound of Music.
 Pauline Kael described the film as “the sugar-coated lie that people seem to want to eat”.
-Brooks Atkinson, the New York Times critic, said that “…the scenario of The Sound of Music has the hackneyed look of the musical theatre (Rodgers and Hammerstein) replaced with Oklahoma! in 1943”.
+Brooks Atkinson, the New York Times critic, said that “the scenario of The Sound of Music has the hackneyed look of the musical theatre [that Rodgers and Hammerstein] replaced with Oklahoma! in 1943”.
 His colleague Bosley Crowther dismissed the film as “romantic nonsense and sentiment”.
-Judith Crist at the New York Herald Tribune, deemed it suitable only for “…the five to seven set and all their mommies.”
+Judith Crist, at the New York Herald Tribune, deemed it suitable only for “the five to seven set and all their mommies.”

-An odd white-bread blot on the countercultural landscape, only The Beatles’ Sergeant Pepper’s Lonely Hearts Club Band outsold The Sound of Music soundtrack in the UK during the 1960s.
+An odd white-bread blot on the countercultural landscape, only The Beatles’ Sgt Pepper’s Lonely Hearts Club Band outsold The Sound of Music soundtrack in the UK during the 1960s.